mmm-team/public-writeups/hitcon2024/web_gleamering_{star,hope}/README.md

 ```

 # Gleamering Star
-The service provides register, login, add-post, encrypt-post features.
-The first goal is reading admin's encrypted post, and second goal is gaining arbitrary code executoin.
+The service provides register, login, add-post, and encrypt-post features.
+The first goal is reading the admin's encrypted post, and the second goal is gaining arbitrary code execution.

-To read other user's encrypted post, we must know item_id which depends on `AUTHORIZATION_KEY`.
-Since the post encryption uses `AUTHORIZATION_KEY` too, we have to leak `AUTHORIZATION_KEY`.
+To read another user's encrypted post, we must know item_id, which depends on `AUTHORIZATION_KEY`.
+Since the post encryption uses `AUTHORIZATION_KEY`, too, we have to leak it.

-While encrypting the post, the service uses ffi, and the compiled ffi library locate at gleamering_hope/priv/gleamering_hope_ffi.so.
+The service uses ffi to encrypt the post, and the compiled ffi library is located at `gleamering_hope/priv/gleamering_hope_ffi.so`.

-The following is decompiled `stream_xor` function which used in encryption.
+The following is the decompiled `stream_xor` function used in encryption.

 ```c
 __int64 __fastcall stream_xor(__int64 env, __int64 a2, _QWORD *a3)